Volunteer Handbook – Program Values and Guidelines

 Student Privacy & Confidentiality

-- Remember that all Seattle Public Schools volunteers, including remote volunteers, must keep student’s information confidential.
+- Remember that all SPS volunteers, including remote volunteers, must keep student’s information confidential.

 - Do not discuss your students with friends, partner/spouse, etc.